 Which Catholic church records have been transcribed?
 This page, in the Irish Ancestry Group section .
 Research / Local Interest has a fairly up to date list of CDs and/or Downloads that can be purchased from the socity shop.
 You can also use the Search link at the top of the page to search by name.

 A practical guide by Carol Wells to help you find - and possibly locate - your ancestors but using a range of Irish free resources.
+Of particular interest will be the use of Griffiths Valuation Maps.

 For most of the Twentieth Century, hundreds of Irish unmarried mothers migrated to Britain annually, in order to escape the stigma associated with unmarried motherhood in Ireland.
 This talk looks at what happened to some of those women once they landed in Britain, particularly in Liverpool, Birmingham and London.